DanialArab/ML-BOOKCAMP/README.md

 <a name="5"></b>
 ### 4.1 Evaluation metrics for regression

-# 26. Dummy baseline
-In our example, the dataset is **imbalanced**, and we don’t have many churned users.
-So, **the dummy model can always predict the majority class** — “no churn.”
-In other words, this model will always output False, regardless of the features.
-This is not a super useful model, but we can use it as a baseline and compare it with the other two models.

-As we see, the small model is only 2% better than the naive baseline, and the large one is 6% better.
-If we think about all the trouble we have gone through to train this large model, 6% doesn’t seem like a significant improvement over the dummy baseline.

-Churn prediction is a complex problem, and maybe this improvement is great.
-However, that’s not evident from the accuracy score alone.
-According to accuracy, our model is only slightly better than a dummy model that treats all the customers as nonchurning and doesn’t attempt to keep any of them.
-Thus, we need other metrics — other ways of measuring the quality of our model.
-These metrics are based on the **confusion table**, the concept that we cover in the next section.

-# 27. Confusion table
-For such cases where we have **imbalanced dataset**, we need a different way of measuring the quality of our models.
-We have a few options, and **most of them are based on the confusion table**: a table that concisely represents every possible outcome for our model’s predictions.

-**28.

-<a name="6"></a>
-### 4.2 Evaluation metrics for classification

-## 12. What are metrics for evaluating model's performance?

-### 12.1 for regression

 **1. Mean Squared Error (MSE)**

     This is the average of the squared differences between the predicted values and the actual values.
 It measures the average of the squared distances between the predicted and actual values, *giving more weight to larger differences*.
 The lower the MSE, the better the model's performance.